-Note: Indicative plans - refer to LEP 2013 for land zoning
+Note: Indicative plans - refer to Central Coast LEP 2022 for land zoning

-• To provide for a range of suitable housing opportunities taking advantage of the surrounding natural environment and the proximity to services
+To provide for a range of suitable housing opportunities taking advantage of the surrounding natural environment and the proximity to services

 - a As shown in Figure 4, five distinct neighbourhoods are to be created within the Wadalba North West area.
 These neighbourhoods are physically separated by the Pacific Highway, the drainage or environmental corridor or Johns Road.
 These neighbourhoods should be distinguished by variety in the architectural character and building materials used while being related to the whole Wadalba Village through the use of a consistent palette of street landscaping.
 The five neighbourhoods include: - land north of the Pacific Highway.
-Small scale neighbourhood of two sub-precincts on either side of Minnesota Road (for east side refer to Chapter 6.2 LRIP);
+Small scale neighbourhood of two sub-precincts on either side of Minnesota Road (refer to Chapter 5.22 regarding controls that apply to the east);

-- Chapter 6.17 - ii neighbourhood surrounding the local centre and school.
-Maximum residential densities permitted under the provisions of the WLEP 2013 are encouraged within this neighbourhood (with the exception of steeply sloping and elevated sites adjoining the Environmental Corridor); - iii neighbourhood bounded by the Pacific Highway, Johns Road and the drainage corridor.
+- ii neighbourhood surrounding the local centre and school.
+Maximum residential densities permitted under the provisions of the Central Coast LEP 2022 are encouraged within this neighbourhood (with the exception of steeply sloping and elevated sites adjoining the Environmental Corridor); - iii neighbourhood bounded by the Pacific Highway, Johns Road and the drainage corridor.
 This neighbourhood is to be developed to maximise surveillance of and views to the drainage corridor.
 Higher density development is encouraged in those areas in close proximity to the proposed bus route; - iv neighbourhood on the southern side of the Environmental Corridor, east of the drainage corridor and bounded by Johns Road to the south.
-Development is to maximise views to the environmental corridor and views out of the site to the south; - v land south of Johns Road Development is to maximise views to the proposed environmental corridor within Wadalba.
-Larger allotments are to be created as the elevation increases and slope increases at the southern boundary of this neighbourhood. - b Residential development within the Wadalba North West area will achieve a high standard of urban form through: - i a variety of lots sizes and opportunities to increase housing choice; - balconies, planters, verandas, steps in the roofline and other architectural features to provide visual relief and individual identity; - iii a variety of finishes used on external materials; - iv building designs which encourage neighbourly communication and surveillance of streets and public spaces; - v garages and parking structures are to be sited and designed to reduce their impact on the street.
+Development is to maximise views to the environmental corridor and views out of the site to the south; - land south of Johns Road Development is to maximise views to the proposed environmental corridor within Wadalba.
+Larger allotments are to be created as the elevation increases and slope increases at the southern boundary of this neighbourhood. - b Residential development within the Wadalba North West area will achieve a high standard of urban form through: - a variety of lots sizes and opportunities to increase housing choice; - ii balconies, planters, verandas, steps in the roofline and other architectural features to provide visual relief and individual identity; - iii a variety of finishes used on external materials; - building designs which encourage neighbourly communication and surveillance of streets and iv public spaces; - garages and parking structures are to be sited and designed to reduce their impact on the street.